-Japanese Essentials: How to Order Take Out in Japan
+How to Order Take-Out in Japan (お持ち帰り) – Japanese Essentials

-In Japan many chain restaurants offer a take out option on their menu.
-In a country where every one’s busy working, ordering takeout can be pretty convenient for the vast majority who’d like to grab a quick meal.
-In this article we will learn how to order our food in a natural sounding way.
+In Japan, many chain restaurants offer a takeout option on their menu.
+When almost everyone’s busy working, ordering takeout can be pretty convenient for the vast majority who’d like to grab a quick meal.
+In this article, we will learn how to order our food in a natural-sounding way.

-持ち帰り which translates to takeout, comes from the verb 持ち帰る, meaning “to bring back” or “to carry home”.
+持ち帰り translates to takeout.
+It comes from the verb 持ち帰る, meaning “to bring back” or “to carry home”.

-The prefix お makes the noun sound more polite and the particle で, in this context, indicate a mean or a method.
-The particle translates “by”, “with”, “by means of” or “in”.
-It implies that you make a choice from a series of option.
-Here, you opt for takeout over eating in the restaurant.
-You should add お願いします to sound more polite, but this phrase is often skipped by Japanese themselves.
-No time to waste when ordering food!
+The prefix お makes the noun sound more polite.
+As for the particle で, in this context, indicates a mean or a method.
+This particle literally translates to “by”, “with”, “by means of” or “in”.
+It implies that you make a choice from a series of options.
+Here, you’ve opted for a takeout instead of dining in at the restaurant.
+Adding “お願いします” makes you sound more polite.
+However, this phrase is often skipped by the Japanese themselves so time’s wasted when ordering food!
 Click here for more phrases that make you sound more polite!

 When entering a restaurant you’ll often be asked:

 いらっしゃいませ、こちらでお召し上がりですか。(Waiter: Welcome.
 Are you eating in?)

 いらっしゃいませ、店内でお召し上がりですか。(Welcome.
 Would you like to eat in (the restaurant)).

 召し上がり is a noun coming from the verb 召し上がる a very formal/honorific way to say “to eat”.
 Using honorifics is one of the ways staff show respect for the customer they are serving.
 Here again, お is added to the noun so as to sound more polite.
 If you are confused with the difference between お and ご, click here

 How to Communicate In Japanese to Order Take-out